apache/druid/docs/content/development/extensions-core/mysql.md

   CREATE DATABASE druid DEFAULT CHARACTER SET utf8mb4;

   -- create a druid user
-  CREATE USER 'druid'@'localhost' IDENTIFIED BY 'druid';
+  CREATE USER 'druid'@'localhost' IDENTIFIED BY 'diurd';

   -- grant the user all the permissions on the database we just created GRANT ALL PRIVILEGES ON druid.* TO 'druid'@'localhost';